linkerd/website/linkerd.io/content/2/features/cni.md

 linkerd install --linkerd-cni-enabled | kubectl apply -f -
 ```

-This will set a `cniEnabled` flag in the global `linkerd-config` ConfigMap.
+This will set a `cniEnabled` flag in the `linkerd-config` ConfigMap.
 All
 subsequent proxy injections will read this field and omit init containers.

 ### Using Helm